leanprover-community/lean/doc/widget_server.md

 Ignoring tooltips for now, each `WidgetElement` corresponds to a DOM element.

 - `"t"` is the tag of the element.
 - `"a"` are the non-event attributes of the element.
+These can be arbitrary JSON objects.
 - `"e"` are the event handlers that should be attached to the element.
 - `"c"` are the children of the element.
 - `"tt"` is an additional tooltip element to be discussed below.